ties2/ComputerVision-DataScience-Master/lectures/machine learning/pytorch/pytorch6.markdown

 −2.0 (Strong Negative)	|0	|0.12	|−0.96	|0.0	|−0.02	|0.006 |
 |0.0 (Neutral)	|1	|0.50	|0.0	|0.0	|0.0	|0.047|
 |3.0 (Strong Positive)	|1	|0.95	|0.995	|3.0	|3.0	|0.946

+1. The On/Off Switch: Threshold & ReLU

+* Step Function: This is the most basic switch.
+The negative input is turned Off (0), while the 0.0 and 3.0 inputs are both turned completely On (1).
+It loses all sense of magnitude.

+* ReLU (Rectified Linear Unit): This is the modern digital switch.
+Any negative input is killed (set to 0.0).
+The 0.0 input is 0.0.
+Critically, the strong positive input of 3.0 is passed through unchanged (3.0), preserving its magnitude and maintaining a strong gradient for learning.

+2. The Squashers: Sigmoid & Tanh

+These functions are called "squashers" because they compress the input into a limited range:

+* Sigmoid: It squashes all inputs into the (0,1) range.

+    * The strong negative input (−2.0) is squashed close to 0 (0.12).

+    * The strong positive input (3.0) is squashed close to 1 (0.95).

+    * The 0.0 input always lands exactly at 0.50.

+* Tanh (Hyperbolic Tangent): It squashes all inputs into the (−1,1) range.

+    * It treats the 0.0 input perfectly, mapping it to 0.0.

+    * The strong negative input is mapped close to −1 (−0.96), and the positive input close to 1 (0.995).
+Tanh is generally preferred over Sigmoid because its output is centered around zero.

+3. The Specialist: Softmax

+* Softmax: This function converts the raw inputs (logits) into a probability distribution that sums to 1.0.

+    * The strong positive value (3.0) is assigned the highest probability (0.946).

+    * The negative and neutral values are assigned very low probabilities, essentially indicating the network is highly confident that the true class is the one corresponding to the 3.0 input.

+4. The Fixer: Leaky ReLU

+* Leaky ReLU: This is used to fix ReLU's problem with negative inputs (the "dying neuron" problem).

+    * Instead of setting −2.0 to 0.0 (like ReLU), it assigns a tiny, non-zero value (−0.02) to ensure that the neuron still has a small gradient and can potentially learn again later.